 For an easier, more family-friendly hike, take Trail 4—north of Century Pines Resort in Tanah Rata—to a hidden waterfall.
 The short walk to Parit Falls passes through a recreational nature park and small community, eventually spitting trekkers out at the only golf course in the Cameron Highlands.

 In Malaysia, temples reign.
 The Sam Poh Temple just south of Brinchang is the largest religious structure in the Cameron Highlands.
 This walk is challenging (albeit rewarding) and, in some areas, poorly maintained.
 Getting to Sam Poh Temple may require some bushwhacking.

 Trekkers will begin at Trail 4 past Parit Falls and turn right at the golf course to continue walking on Trail 3 (look for a private drive on the right side of the road and find the trailhead behind Arcadia Bungalows).
 When you reach the marker, take Trail 2 to the temple.

 Possibly the most attractive of the two waterfalls near Tanah Rata is Robinson Falls.
 This little oasis can be easily found at the bottom of a hill.
 Take Trail 9, which starts about a mile southeast of Tanah Rata.
 The trailhead starts at a footbridge and is marked by a yellow sign.
 This trail turns into a service road for the power station.
 You can also access the Boh Tea Estate by veering to the left onto Trail 9A.

 Boh Tea Estate

-Trails #3, #7, and #8 all converge at the leg-burning summit of Gunung Beremban.
-All three trails require at least a three-hour hike for fit hikers to reach the mountain; trail #8 from Robinson Falls is perhaps the least punishing way to Gunung Beremban.
-A steep scramble waits at the finish.
+Trails 3, 7, and 8 come to a head at the leg-burning summit of Gunung Beremban.
+All three trails require at least a three-hour hike for the fit, but Trail 8 from Robinson Falls is perhaps the least punishing.
+A steep scramble awaits at the finish.

 Cameron Bharat Tea Estate